RoadieHQ/marketing-site/content/docs/details/how-roadie-connects/index.md

 ![A widget showing a kubernetes cluster called dev0.
 It has one pod of the sample-service running.
 The pod has no errors.](./backstage-k8s-plugin.png)

-It can use a cross-account AWS role to securely connect to Elastic Kubernetes (EKS) clusters.
+It can use a cross-account AWS role to securely connect to Elastic Kubernetes Service (EKS) clusters.
 The cross-account AWS role is the approach recommended by AWS for this type of access

 To learn how to set up a cross-account role, [see our documentation](/docs/integrations/kubernetes/#aws-eks).